counter

 However, the medical industry’s push (due to the pandemic) and impressive growth in the automotive segment are due to an increase in demand for lightweight, fuel-efficient, and less-pollution-creating vehicles.

 North America, Europe, and Asia-pacific are the biggest consumers of PEEK and will further push the growth.
-Asia-pacific is the fast-growing region for plastic processing, let alone Polyetheretherketone, because of increased manufacturing spending and FDI.
+Asia-Pacific is the fastest-growing region for plastic processing, let alone Polyetheretherketone, because of increased manufacturing spending and FDI.

 Fascinating Read – What is Bakelite?: The Plastic That Changed the World